What is Girls Rock Camp?

 We have also offered 2 Ladies Rock Camps annually, serving anywhere from 14-28 campers ages 19 and over.

 Girls Rock Camp Madison operates under the supervision of a Board of Directors and the Administrative Team (Executive Director and Music Director).
-We employ contracted staff (outlined below) to work during the week of camp and enlist a team of volunteers to help with other activities throughout the year.
+We employ staff (outlined below) to work during at the camps and enlist a team of volunteers to help with other activities throughout the year.

 - Executive Director: Beth Dohrn (firstname.lastname@example.org)